Neil Smith

 Additional information

-It is important to me that my sessions are as financially accessible as possible for anyone looking for counselling support, so in addition to keeping the costs down to £40 for in person sessions and £35 for online/phone sessions I also have chosen to provide 60 minute sessions rather than the more common 50 minute duration that is normal for the profession, with the aim of us getting more time together without any extra cost to you each week.
+It is important to me that my sessions are as financially accessible as possible, so in addition to keeping the costs down to £40 for in person sessions and £35 for online/phone sessions I also have chosen to provide 60-minute sessions, rather than the more common 50-minute duration that is normal for the profession, all with the aim of us getting more time together each week without any extra cost to you.
 I appreciate that everyone's life commitments and therefore their availability is different so I offer daytime, evening and weekend sessions.

 Further information